parimalp/compute_acceleration_using_Vitis/README.md

 In this section, you will work on functions a little more complicated.
 The lab contents of this section is a part of UG1352.

 Building blocks are much larger.
-Building these hardware takes time.
+Building hardware takes time.
 During building time, you can look down into the background and source code.

 ### Section 4a: Build and Run Project in CLI Mode